mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') should never themselves use [IBlockModelEdit](#T-ParquetClassLibrary-Parquets-IBlockModelEdit 'ParquetClassLibrary.Parquets.IBlockModelEdit').
+IBlockModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Parquets-IBlockModelEdit-CollectibleID'></a>
 ### CollectibleID `property`